runsy/brewing/README.md

 - Level: Intensity of the effect (1 to 3)

 - Recipe: The 3 ingredients to craft the potion.
+The recipe is SHAPED (the order matters).

 ## Recipe Book